HuwCampbell/grenade/README.md

 💣 Machine learning which might blow up in your face 💣

-Grenade is a dependently typed, practical, and fast recurrent neural network library for concise and precise specifications of complex networks in Haskell.
+Grenade is a composable, dependently typed, practical, and fast recurrent neural network library for concise and precise specifications of complex networks in Haskell.

 As an example, a network which can achieve ~1.5% error on MNIST can be